Review of the previous lesson

 La Ti Do Re Mi

 This is a melody from one of the very famous singing training book "Fifty Lessons for the Voice" by Giuseppe Concone.
-It is not so easy, so you will have this melody sometimes in our E-learning classes.

 Listen to the first movie and then go to the second one.
 You can practice tis melody phrase by phrase with that.

 You don't have to care about the "Do-Re-Mi" so far, Just try to sing with "la-la-la" or any kind of vowels.

 Could you recognize this melody is starting with Do-Re-Mi-Fa-So, then move up to La-Ti-Do-Re-Mi?

 How it follows Do Re Mi Fa So?

 You have learned "Do-Re-Mi-Fa-So" in the previous lesson, and I know so many people know about how it follows So... it is like this; Do-Re-Mi-Fa-So-La-Ti-Do.

 Some of you would feel this scale is too simple, however, you can enjoy this with nice harmonies, please try to hum or sing in Do-Re-Mi with this movie.

 You will hear the first note (Do) at first, and then you can start singing after 4 beats.